elexon-data/insights-issues/README.md

 # Announcements and Incidents

-Breaking changes to IRIS and planned outages will be announced here.
+Breaking changes to the Insights Solution and planned outages will be announced here.

 ## 2024-03-25 Breaking change to DISBSAD